intMax32/RawRes/Readme.md

 - experimental 3x3 color matrix loading from `cam_xyz`
 - Bayer demosaicing using OpenCV
 - preview generation for quick inspection
+- noise removal routines split into separate modules
+- guided filter support for preview denoising

 What is still rough or incomplete:

 - color reproduction is not yet fully accurate
 - color correction / XYZ conversion is still experimental
+- BM3D is still a stub
-- denoising, tone mapping, and sharpening are not implemented
+- tone mapping and sharpening are not implemented
 - the ISP pipeline is still being refined and debugged

 ## Dependencies